-Candida die off, also known as the Herxheimer response, occurs when you take an antifungal and the yeast is killed off too quickly and overwhelms the body with toxins.
+Candida die off, also known as the Jarisch-Herxheimer response or just Herxheimer response, occurs when you take an antifungal and the yeast is killed off too quickly and overwhelms the body with toxins.
 It may also present when you first begin the Candida diet because you are depriving it of its food source and it dies.
-The Herxheimer response gets it's name from Austrian Dermatologist brothers Jarisch Adolf Herxheimer and Karl Herxheimer who discovered the phenomenon back in 1895.
+The Herxheimer response gets its name from two dermatologists Adolf Jarisch and Karl Herxheimer who discovered the phenomenon back in 1895.

 It was originally discovered as a healing crises that occurred in people with syphilis, but was then found to be a reaction that occurs in a variety of illnesses in response treatment.
 The reaction presents itself as an intensification or extension of symptoms immediately preceding a period of time when the patients health then improves.

 With Candida overgrowth this phenomenon is called, die off.
 When the yeast dies, it releases a massive amount of toxins.
 You may experience a worsening of symptoms, new symptoms or flu-like symptoms.
 It can be quite severe for some people.

 A little die off is a good thing.
 It tells you that what you're doing is definitely working, however, a lot of die off can be completely debilitating and counterproductive.
 If there are too many toxins at one time, it can overload the capacity of your detoxification system and thus cause more harm than good.
 If your die off is too intense, then cut back on your antifungal until it lessens and then increase it slowly over a period of time, or try another antifungal that is not as potent.

 There are several steps you can take to reduce the severity of your die off.

 - One of the most important is to stay on the Candida diet.
 If you eat sugar or a lot carbohydrates, drink alcohol, or consume caffeine, you will feed the Candida as you are killing them.
 This will create a great deal of die off symptoms and you'll never make progress.